 The above schematic, the 19.5V of the power supply are stepped-down to 5V by the 7805 voltage regulator U1.
 The 5V is used for powering the Arduino board.

-The Arduino Pro Mini clone board U2 hosts an ATmega 328P microcontroller running at 16MHz clock frequency and is used as the main processing unit for the device.
+The Arduino Pro Mini compatible board U2 hosts an ATmega 328P microcontroller running at 16MHz clock frequency and is used as the main processing unit for the device.

 The Lithium-Ion battery is connected across the B+ and B- terminals.
 The battery charging current is regulated by switching P-Channel MOSFET (field-effect transistor) Q1 via pulse-width modulation (PWM).